 - At a national group or association for people from your home country or who speak your language

-- Community center such as the local library.
-Look for conversation groups, opportunities to engage in shared activities, and gatherings for people of your age group, like young professionals or retirees
+- Community centers such as the local library.
+Look for conversation groups, opportunities to engage in shared activities, and gatherings for people of your age group, like young professionals or retirees.

 Find a Home in Your New Homeland

 If your school doesn’t provide housing, you’ll need to find a place to live.
 Being able to move out of the hotel will help you and your family feel more settled.
-Sometimes it’s necessary to move into temporary accommodations prior to finding your long-term home.
+Sometimes it’s necessary to move into temporary accommodations before finding your long-term home.